-Isaac was born on a 100 acre farm outside of Tallahassee where his family grew cotton, peanuts, sugarcane, and various kinds of vegetables, especially okra.
+Isaac was born on a 100-acre farm outside Tallahassee where his family grew cotton, peanuts, sugarcane, and various kinds of vegetables, especially okra.
 One of the younger children of six, he worked the fields at an early age.
-His watched his father labor around the clock.
-Besides farming, he made moonshine, which brought in some extra money.
+Isaac watched his father labor around the clock.
+Besides farming, he made moonshine, which brought in extra money.

 Attending school was challenging.
 Isaac had to walk over 5 miles each way.
 Once a school bus became available, he still had to walk a mile to the bus stop.
-He only attended 3 or 4 days a week and consequently did not excel in school.
+Isaac only attended 3 or 4 days a week and consequently did not excel in school.
 His mother died when he was young and his father remarried a woman who was years younger than his father.
-She was a hot-tempered drinker, and because of her, life at the Knight home became extremely difficult.
+She was a hot-tempered drinker and because of her, life at the Knight home became extremely difficult.
 Isaac dropped out of school in the 11th grade.
-At the age of 17 he left his family’s troubles behind and focused on doing something besides farming.
-He settled in Fort Pierce where he had family.
+At the age of 17, Isaac left the family troubles behind and focused on doing something besides farming.
+He settled in Fort Pierce where he raised a family.

-Knight found work in a hospital and later with the state road department.
-But he wasn’t content with these jobs and knew he had to do better.
-He kept looking for opportunities until he found a job at Northrop Grumman Aerospace where he worked fulltime for 31 years.
+Isaac found work in a hospital and later with the State Road Department, but he wasn’t content with these jobs and knew he had to do better.
+He kept looking for opportunities until he found a job at Northrop Grumman Aerospace where he worked full-time for 31 years.
 He retired in 1994.

 Isaac jokes that his wife Lillie tricked him into marrying her.
 She worked in a store and would watch him walk by.
 Although he didn’t smoke, he figured he’d start a conversation with her by asking what kind of cigarettes he should purchase.
 She said she didn’t smoke but thought a pack of Kent cigarettes might be good.
 The relationship moved quickly from there.
-In one month they were engaged; three months after they met they were married.
-They have now been married over 50 years.
-The couple has two children.
-Their son Cedric is a successful businessman living in the Orlando area and their daughter Tiffany, who has a disability, lives in Vero Beach.
+In one month they were engaged and married within three months.
+They have two children and have now been married over 50 years.
+Their son, Cedric, is a successful businessman living in the Orlando area and their daughter Tiffany, lives in Vero Beach.
 Isaac and Lillie are raising Tiffany’s daughter Desirae, who refers to Isaac as “Dad.”